Kregnach/3D_EDT_DT_DC/Readme.txt

 number						${num}                     # number in case if many runs for the same couplings printfreq					1000                       # frequency in sweeps for updating the .DT file

-measuresimplexdata				1                      # measures standard obserables
+measuresimplexdata				1                      # measures standard observables
 measureadjacency				0                      # measures the adjacency matrix (two type, change in main.cpp and recompile, check the code) measurehistograms				0                      # measure histograms of some observables

+adjacency_matrix_version			0                  # different weights

+verbose						1	                       # prints the moves and some info during simulations

 EOF